clearlinux/clear-linux-documentation/source/tutorials/kubernetes.rst

 Configure and run Kubernetes
 ****************************

 This section describes how to configure and run Kubernetes with CRI-O and kata-runtime.
+We will be using  the :command:`kubectl` command-line interface to control Kubernetes.

 Configure and run CRI-O + kata-runtime
 ======================================